TechnicJelle/GPUForBeginners/docs/chapter02/README.md

 The first array is for "Vertex Buffer Descriptions".
 Buffers are essentially blocks of memory on the GPU that store a specific thing.
-And as we will be sending our vertices in a "vertex buffer", we need to tell the GPU how that memory is laid out.
+And as we will be sending our vertices in a "Vertex Buffer", we need to tell the GPU how that memory is laid out.

 We need to tell the GPU how big each vertex is, and what the purpose of this buffer is: